learn-co-curriculum/phase-1-array-foreach-method/README.md

 ## Identify Cases for `forEach`

 The best time to use `forEach` is when you need to enumerate a collection to cause some sort of "side-effect".

-The best example of of when to use `forEach` is when you want to iterate through a collection to `console.log()` values.
-This function doesn't return anything back so using something like `map()` would be wasteful and misleading.
+The best example of this is when you want to iterate through a collection to `console.log()` values.
+This function doesn't return anything back, so using something like `map()` here would unnecessarily create a new array.
+It would also mislead any developers who are looking at our code about what its purpose is.
 We're using `forEach` here strictly to do something that is handy for us (the developer) as a _side-effect_; in this case, printing content to the screen.

 This is pretty common in debugging: